 - Promoting nail health

 #3: It’s Better For The Environment

 So we’ve discussed the benefits of pasture-raised living for both the animals and humans, but what about the environment?
-Well, the environmental impact that pasture-raised animals is significantly less.

 Well-managed grazing and pasture systems are much better for the environment and farm ecosystem as a whole.
 These systems use fewer fossil fuels and energy inputs.
 These pastures have virtually no soil erosion or flooding as opposed to factory farm operations.

 You see, the animals are rotated around to different patches of fresh pasture.
 Each pasture receives a 30-45 day rest period.
 This helps spread manure and improve the quality and quantity of forage growth.
 The cattle also trample grasses into the soil that becomes compost.
-In turn, this conserves the soil, reduce pollution and increase carbon sequestration.
+In turn, this conserves the soil, reduce pollution, and increase carbon sequestration.
 All of these factors will improve the quality of the ecosystem, including livestock and surrounding wildlife.